 Ms. Ilana Lurie was elected to serve as an external director in September 2018 and is a member of our audit and compensation committees.
-Ms. Lurie has over 15 years of experience in international finance and operations, predominantly in management positions within large, regulated technology companies.
-From 2012 and 2020 Ms. Lurie has been CFO of NovelSat, a world leader in satellite transmission technology.
-Prior to her tenure at NovelSat, in 2012, Ms. Lurie served as Finance Manager for the Enterprise Services business unit (formerly EDS) of Hewlett Packard (NYSE:HPQ).
-From 2006 to 2011, Ms. Lurie held a number of financial management positions at Ness Technologies (NASDAQ/TASE:NSTC), which, at the time, was a public company.
-Earlier in her career, from 2001 to 2006, Ms. Lurie served as Controller for Amdocs (NASDAQ:DOX).
+Ilana Lurie is a CFO, COO & Director with vast experience in international finance and operations, within both large technology companies as well as Start-Ups.
+In a course of last 10 years, Ilana led significant financing rounds, as well as debt restructuring processes.
+Ms. Lurie played a critical role in transition from R&D to production in NovelSat and she is currently leading this activity in IO Tech, in her capacity as CFO & COO.
+During 2012- 2020, Ms. Lurie has been CFO of NovelSat, Landa Ventures portfolio company.
+Prior to her tenure at NovelSat, Ms. Lurie served as Finance Manager for the Enterprise Services business unit (formerly EDS) of Hewlett Packard (NYSE:HPQ).
+From 2006 to 2011, Ms. Lurie held several financial management positions at Ness Technologies (NASDAQ/TASE:NSTC), which, at the time, was a public company.
 Ms. Lurie earned her B.A. degree and an MBA degree with a specialization in Finance and Marketing from Hebrew University of Jerusalem.